ovh/docs/pages/cloud/nutanix/37-objects/guide.en-gb.md

 ---
 title: Setting up Nutanix Objects
 slug: objects
-excerpt: 'How to enable Nutanix Objects in your cluster'
+excerpt: "Learn how to enable Nutanix Objects in your cluster"
-section: "Advanced use"
+section: Advanced use
 order: 07
 updated: 2023-03-02
 ---

-**Last updated 21th February 2023**
+**Last updated 2nd March 2023**

 ## Objective

+Nutanix Objects implements an **Object Storage** S3-compatible solution on your Nutanix cluster, using Prism Central.
+You can read the description on [this link](https://www.nutanix.com/content/dam/nutanix/resources/datasheets/ds-objects.pdf).

 **This guide will show you how to set up Nutanix Objects on your cluster.**